8 Common Food Mistakes That Could Be Harming Your Thyroid: A Doctor Explains

 2. Being stubborn about gluten

-While not everyone is gluten intolerant, women with celiac disease are more likely to develop Hashimoto's because those same antibodies that get produced in celiac disease may inadvertently attack your thyroid.
+While not everyone is gluten intolerant, women with celiac disease are more likely to develop Hashimoto's because those same antibodies that get produced in celiac disease may inadvertently attack your thyroid2.
 Celiac disease is underdiagnosed and can cause a host of problems from anemia to depression to skin symptoms.

 Solution: If you have autoimmune thyroid disease, completely eliminate gluten from your diet because celiac testing isn't definitive, and even non-celiac gluten intolerance, when severe enough, can affect the thyroid.
 How do you know if gluten was a problem for you?
 Symptoms improve and your thyroid antibody levels start to go down after a few months off of gluten.